 You can help kids through the different stages of preparing for a performance through finding them a script or helping them compose one on their own.
 You can help them find props or costumes and be the perfect (polite) audience.

 15) Telephone – Attach a string to two cups and kids can use the cups as mini walkie-talkies to talk to each other from separate rooms.
-This is fun for kids as they share messages or code from one room to the next.
+Kids have a blast sharing messages or code by telephone, from one room to the next.

 Here’s to many hours of family activities and fun when the tables turn and things don’t turn out as planned.